20 Terms That Destroy Your Vita

 Everyone can use these programs these days, so it makes absolutely no sense to write that separately in your resume.
 There's one exception to this rule, though: if the job advert specifies that the candidate should be MS Office proficient, you can include this information.

 This word is okay to use on resume – until you do it right.
-Many people overuse the word 'assisted' when it can - and should – be replaced with other, stronger action verb.
-For example, a person can write 'assisted with developing project budget', when in fact there should be 'contributed to project budget development'.
+Many people overuse the notion 'assisted' when it can - and should – be replaced with other, stronger action verb.
+For instance, a person can write 'assisted with developing project budget', when in fact there should be 'contributed to project budget development'.
 Don't be too shy to demonstrate your contribution to something meaningful.

-Another word that is often overused by job seekers.
+Another term that is often overused by job seekers.
 See, nobody believes that you worked hard until you provide an upbeat proof.
 Maybe, you stayed at work late to get the project launched on time?
 Or, your client approach helped you to meet and exceed the sales goal for the department?
 Anyway, these measurable achievements will demonstrate your ability to work hard much better than if you stated you're 'hard-working'.

 Did you lead/supervise a team?
 Then, indicate how many people you managed, which actions you took to develop/motivate them and which results your group/department achieved.
 That's what the hiring managers are looking for in manager's resume.
 'Thought/visionary leadership' without measurable results specified make an impression that you try to seem better than you are or you are hiding something.